singnet/dev-portal/docs/all/archive/alpha/Overview.md

+---
+# Page settings
+layout: default
+keywords:
+comments: true

+# Hero section
+title: Title
+description: Description

+# extralink box
+extralink:
+    title: All Docs
+    title_url: '/docs'
+    external_url: false
+    description: Find an overview of our full documentation here.

+# Developer Newsletter
+dev_news: true

+# Micro navigation
+micro_nav: true

+---

 # Overview

 The current codebase represents an early version of the SingularityNET Platform and Network.
 AI developers can use the platform to publish AI services onto the SingularityNET Network where they can be listed and discovered from a central blockchain Registry on the Ethereum testnet.
 End users can call AI services published onto the Network by using the DApp, the CLI, or by interacting with the blockchain to facilitate calling a service directly.

 As this is software under active development, it is still undergoing regular development improvements.
 There will likely be bugs as well as future backward-incompatible changes.

 The platform currently also has significant limitations in its capabilities as compared to our production